Types of Leases

 - A single rent is set for a definite period of time.

-- The tenant pays a flat monthly amount.
+- The tenant pays the base rent.

 - The rent goes up with general inflation.